alfadelta10010/SystemVerilog-Playground/traffic_light/README.md

                        │    │
                        └────┘
 ```
-- We must design a traffic light controller to save the cows
+- We must design a traffic light controller to save the cows.
 - Here is the state diagram:
 ![FSM](FSM.png)